BRIEF-WSE suspends trading in Mediatel's shares

-* WARSAW STOCK EXCHANGE (WSE) RESOLVES TO SUSPEND TRADING IN MEDIATEL SA SHARES AS OF JUNE 9 FOLLOWING THE POLISH FINANCIAL SUPERVISION AUTHORITY (KNF) REQUEST
+* WARSAW STOCK EXCHANGE (WSE) ON THURSDAY RESOLVED TO SUSPEND TRADING IN SHARES OF MEDIATEL SA FOLLOWING REQUEST SUBMITTED BY POLISH FINANCIAL AUTHORITY (KNF)

 * MEDIATEL HAS NOT PUBLISHED ITS Q1 REPORT ON TIME